open-telemetry/opentelemetry-specification/specification/api-metrics.md

 ### Meter Interface

-To produce measurements using an instrument, you need an SDK that supports the `Meter` API, which consists of a set of instrument constructors, functionality related to label sets, and a facility for entering batches of measurements in a semantically atomic way.
+To produce measurements using an instrument, you need an SDK that implements the `Meter` API, which consists of a set of instrument constructors, functionality related to label sets, and a facility for entering batches of measurements in a semantically atomic way.